cseveren/upweighting-recent-immigrants/README.md

 # Upweighting Recent Immigrants in the CPS
 Project to provide a weighting scheme to upweight just-arrived and recent immigrants in the CPS to better reflect contemporaneous immigration levels.

-Research Brief published here XXXX.
+The Research Brief can be found [here](https://www.philadelphiafed.org/the-economy/macroeconomics/delayed-sampling-of-recent-immigrants-in-the-current-population-survey), with DOI [https://doi.org/10.21799/frbp.rb.2025.jan.31](https://doi.org/10.21799/frbp.rb.2025.jan.31).

 ## Structure
 This repo provides code and crosswalks intended to recreate the Research Brief.
 The code, detailed below, is written as a collection of Stata do files called from a primary script, `main.do`.
 The primary data using for the project are too large to post in this repo, but are readily available from [IPUMS](https://www.ipums.org/).
 See details in [Data](#data) below.